hraberg/deuce/README.md

 [Talk](http://skillsmatter.com/podcast/scala/deuce-is-not-yet-emacs-under-clojure) at [Skills Matter](http://skillsmatter.com/) London on June 4 | [Slides](http://ghettojedi.org/deuce/skillsmatter/?full)

 Deuce can currently start Emacs and handle limited keyboard input (like C-x C-c).
 The main moving pieces are there but it's far from usable yet.
-I aim to release a developer preview, 0.1.0, during early summer, followed by an end-user alpha "when it's done" - probably late 2013.
+I aim to release a developer preview, 0.1.0 around September, followed by an end-user alpha "when it's done" - probably late 2013.

 I work on Deuce on and off and have spent about 2-3 months full-time so far in total.
 I started in April 2012.